 Tweet Drip is an affordable and valuable drip social marketing tool if it’s used with care.
 Take the time to set it up correctly, schedule tweets to post on a regular basis, make occasional tweaks to your auto responses, and pay some personal attention to your followers, and you will increase your number of Twitter followers and your available time.

-Here are my favorite social media Halloween costumes for 2013:
+Here are my favorite social media Halloween costumes:

 First, there’s Pinterest: